-While the Student Health and Counseling clinics can provide primary care for students, students often incur additional medical expenses for medications, laboratory work, hospitalizations, and specialty care.
+While the UChicago Student Wellness clinics can provide primary care for students, students often incur additional medical expenses for medications, laboratory work, hospitalizations, and specialty care.
 It is important that students are able to receive appropriate health care when necessary, without undue financial burden.
 Additionally, the Affordable Care Act requires most individuals to have health insurance that meets certain standards of coverage.

 You will be automatically enrolled in annual U-SHIP coverage and be responsible for the premium assessed on your student account.
 The coverage will not be prorated and will be effective September 1.
 It is important to remember that being default enrolled in U-SHIP due to inaction is binding for the full year (September through August of the following year).